machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.424ed457.md

 id: blog0319
 tag: kotlin, stripe
 toc: true
-intro: "We record how to adjust a subscription in code using kotlin."
+intro: "We record how to adjust a stripe subscription in code using kotlin."
 ---

 <style>